-Their journey north sparked a Trump tweetstorm
+This year, the annual US-bound migrant caravan sparked a Trump tweetstorm

 Mexico's relationship to Central American immigrants is complicated.

-Historically, on the often dangerous journey through Mexico, migrants from Central America have fallen prey to cartel violence and faced harsh criticism from locals.
+Historically, on the often-dangerous journey through Mexico, migrants from Central America have fallen prey to cartel violence and faced harsh criticism from locals.

 Last year, a growing number of migrants from Central America said they were seeking refuge in Mexico as word of toughening US immigration policies spread.
 About 1,300 Central Americans obtained permanent residency as refugees last year, according to Mexican government statistics.